syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/001_Using_pattern_databases/001_Downloading_sample_patterndb.md

 databases.
 They are not officially supported, and may or may not work in your environment.

-The syslog-ng pattern databases are available under the Creative Commons Attribution-Share Alike 3.0 (CC by-SA) license.
+The {{ site.product.short_name }} pattern databases are available under the Creative Commons Attribution-Share Alike 3.0 (CC by-SA) license.
 This includes every pattern database written by community contributors or the One Identity staff.
 It means that: